seths10/Hackathon---WorkMate/README.md

 https://github.com/seths10/WorkMate/assets/59029978/f26ede9c-35ef-40d3-982f-534cebe26704

-<h1 align="center"> WorkMate </h1>
+<h1 align="center"> WorkMate 🏢 </h1>
 <!-- <p align="center">This project is designed to </p> -->

 ### Description
 Our solution mainly consists of functionality and software components.

- - A desk booking system to help with office space utilization.
+ - A desk booking system to help with office space utilization. 🖥️🧾

- - A Stack Overflow inspired software for asking questions and receiving answers from individuals in the company on several topics
+ - A Stack Overflow inspired software for asking questions and receiving answers from individuals in the company on several topics. 🙋‍♂️🙋‍♀️

-## Designs
+## Figma Designs 🎨
 >To view the designs, [Click Here](https://www.figma.com/file/33UUWwoHytGtxEBDerbvP0/Workmate?type=design&node-id=0%3A1&mode=design&t=pw7ODjmDXHEvgdls-1)

+## API Documentations 📖
+>To view our endpoints used in the project, [Click Here]{https://workmate-u6j3.onrender.com/api/#/)

-## Setup
+## Setup ⚙️

   ##### Clone the repository
 ```bash